 - The Counter productivity of Intellectualism: The Helpless Cry of Perplexity

-Pastor Beaulieu still serves as the State Chaplain for the Alabama Army National Guard.
+Pastor Beaulieu still serves in the Alabama Army National Guard.
 He deployed with the 101st Airborne Division during Desert Shield and most recently deployed to Iraq as a brigade chaplain with the 1169th Engineers in support of 1st Cavalry Division.

-Henry graduated from Reformed Theological Seminary with a masters in divinity.
-He has been certified as a Biblical Counselor with the National Association of Nouthetic Counselors (now Association of Certified biblical Counselors) for over 17 years.
+Henry graduated from Reformed Theological Seminary with a Masters in Divinity.
+He has been certified as a Biblical Counselor with the National Association of Nouthetic Counselors (now Association of Certified Biblical Counselors) for over 21 years.